xrl/xrl.github.io/_posts/2016-10-09-intellij-for-rust.markdown

  * Multi-caret is less useful than Sublime Text.
 Click and drag is key and IntelliJ requires you to click for each caret.
  * Cannot derive types in situations: loops, iterators, closures.
 Means you can't jump to definition.
  * Sometimes cannot cross crate boundaries.
 I use a single git repo with two root modules: the library module and my test suite.
 The rust plugin cannot jump from the test suite to the library.
-Fortunately it just disable the hover.
  * `cmd-1`, `cmd-2`, etc are reserved for opening the variety of drawers.
 I prefer jumping to tabs.
  * Can get lost in the preference.
 For example, Rust plugin related entries are found in at least two spots.
  * Plugin cannot jump to lines based on backtrace